aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 ### Rook - S3/Object Storage

+To learn how to request persistent storage from the rook operator, see the [platform usage example](../examples/k8s/platform-usage/readme.md).

 For more details and full walkthrough, see the rook [object storage documents](https://rook.io/docs/rook/master/ceph-object.html).

 You can find the rook-toolkit in `kubernetes/tools/ceph-toolbox.yaml`.